 How the highway construction dreams of Purdue’s first Black graduate paved the way for generations of Black Boilermaker excellence

 Those with the good fortune of having role models in their lives know how powerful that influence can be.
-One such role model, beloved by generations of students, is Purdue’s first Black graduate David Robert Lewis.
+One such role model, beloved by generations of students, is one of Purdue’s first Black graduates David Robert Lewis.
 The civil engineering graduate’s senior thesis, “Highway Road Construction,” was ahead of its time.

 A scholarship was recently created in his honor to recruit and retain Black engineering students, and Eric Richardson was named one of its inaugural recipients.

 One of his role models, he says, is his dad.

 “I find my dad really inspirational,” Richardson says.
 “He dreams big.
 It seems like he always has a new, big idea.
 Whether or not it succeeds, he still carries on, and I learn from his experiences.”

 As a kid growing up in Chagrin Falls, Ohio, Richardson says the inspiration he gained and the unwavering support he received from his family helped him succeed academically — and eventually be selected for one of Purdue Engineering’s most prestigious scholarships.
 But Richardson says he didn’t start out as an outstanding student.
 There was a time he struggled — hard — and made up his mind to power through.

 “I’d say I’ve made some progress,” he says, laughing.
 “Especially when I was a lot younger, I struggled a lot in school.
 But one of the biggest things that helped was immersing myself in harder work.
 That made the rest easier in comparison.
 I just forced myself to do harder stuff.”